estimate/estimate.github.io/posts/first-post.md

 ### Customizing Ruhoh
 The blog theme is the part where I had spent the majority of my time.
 Coming from the software engineering background, I have a lot to learn from  the front end people.
 It was only after many attempts at testing and previewing on local machine, I was able to pin down to individual selectors and rules to modify them accordingly.

 The theme that works with Ruhoh out of the box is the popular Twitter Bootstrap.
 This is what determines the global look of our site.
-Looking inside `/twitter/styesheets/bootstrap.min.css` can be quite daunting due to the long unwrapped lines.
+Looking inside `/twitter/styesheets/bootstrap.min.css` can be quite daunting due to the long lines, made better if wrapped.
 After trying to work with it, I found it was too time consuming if our goal was an entirely different site design.
 There is a faster way to customize it [online](http://getbootstrap.com/2.3.2/customize.html) without worrying about its nitty-gritty, but I didn't take a plunge into it as I was rather interested in learning CSS from the ground up.
 It is therefore best to leave the default theme alone unless you plan only for a minor modification.

 Instead, we can write a new CSS to override the default CSS while still leaving the task of providing the most basic styling needs to the default bootstrap CSS.
 Place this new CSS file alongside `bootstrap.min.css`, both of which will be referenced from our HTML page `/twitter/layout/defaults.html`.
 Check out a few CSS samples that give looks to our liking and use them to help us write this new stylesheet.